s-cork/Popover/README.md

 It is now fully maintained as part of [anvil-extras](https://github.com/anvilistas/anvil-extras).
 Documentation is also available at anvil-extras.

-This library can be used indivudually as a [third party dependency](https://anvil.works/forum/t/third-party-dependencies/8712) using the code `RLLQ34XAY246K5R3`.
+This library can be used individually as a [third party dependency](https://anvil.works/forum/t/third-party-dependencies/8712) using the code `RLLQ34XAY246K5R3`.
 (If using this library replace `from anvil_extras import popover` with `from popover import popover`)

 |||